Consequences of a California Carjacking Conviction - PC 215

 Posted by Ronald D. HeddingJan 08, 2020

-So, the legislature has gotten really specific about calling it a carjacking versus a robbery, even though it meets all of the elements of theft.
+Therefore, the legislature has become particularly specific in labeling it a carjacking, rather than a robbery, even though it meets all the elements of theft.
 It also has a lot of the same consequences as a robbery.
 It's a strike under the Three Strikes Law.
 It's a violent felony, so you have to serve 85% of any time that the judge gives you, and obviously, it's something you don't want on your record if you could avoid it.

 So, you want to try, at least from a defense standpoint, to take it out of the gamut of the classic carjacking case where the person has targeted a specific high-dollar car and is trying to take it away from the other individual by force or fear.

-If you can avoid it, you don't want that on your record; you would rather have something like a grand theft person or some other theft-related offense that doesn't have that negative connotation and isn't likely to land you in prison for an extended period.
+If you can avoid it, you don't want that on your record; you would rather have something like grand theft or another theft-related offense that doesn't carry that negative connotation and isn't likely to result in a prison sentence for an extended period.

 One who has had success knows what it takes to try to defend the case either if there is a defense to the carjacking or, if there's not a defense, mitigate it down to try to avoid some of the dire consequences, like prison time, a strike on your record for the rest of your life, and a whole host of other potentially harmful effects when it comes to these carjacking cases.